andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </p>
 </div>

-I'll use this last little tidbit to segue back into our story.
+I'll use that last little tidbit to fling a lasso 'round the horns of the runaway steer that this story has become.
 Because the song that precedes Adkins's in our performance was sung by none other than Ronnie Milsap.
-Originally penned by Burt Bacharach, *Any Day Now*, opens Milsap's 1982 album *Inside*.
+Originally penned by Burt Bacharach, the song *Any Day Now*, opens Milsap's 1982 album *Inside*.
 In a stark juxtaposition to Adkins's objectifying anthem, Milsap tenderly sings about that hollow feeling deep down in your gut when you know your sweetheart is about to break your heart,

 <div class="text-muted fst-italic mx-3 mb-3">
-Any day now<br>
+Any day now<br><br>
 I will hear you say<br>
 Good bye, my love<br>
 And you'll be on your way<br>
-Then my wild beautiful bird, you will have flown<br>
+Then my wild beautiful bird<br>
+You will have flown<br><br>
+Any day now<br>
-Any day now, I'll be all alone<br>
+I'll be all alone
 </div>

 Despite the heart wrenching lyrics Milsap's velvety smooth treatment somehow lulls